PowerShell/PSReadLine/README.md

 * Automatic saving of history, including sharing history across live sessions
 * "Menu" completion (somewhat like Intellisense, select completion with arrows) via Ctrl+Space

-The "out of box" experience is meant to be very familiar to PowerShell.exe users - there should be no need to learn any new key strokes.
+The "out of box" experience is meant to be very familiar to PowerShell users - there should be no need to learn any new key strokes.

-Keith Hill wrote a great introduction to PSReadLine [here](http://rkeithhill.wordpress.com/2013/10/18/psreadline-a-better-line-editing-experience-for-the-powershell-console/)
+Keith Hill wrote a great introduction to PSReadLine [here](http://rkeithhill.wordpress.com/2013/10/18/psreadline-a-better-line-editing-experience-for-the-powershell-console/).

-Ed Wilson (Scripting Guy) wrote a series on PSReadLine, starting [here](http://blogs.technet.com/b/heyscriptingguy/archive/2014/06/16/the-search-for-a-better-powershell-console-experience.aspx)
+Ed Wilson (Scripting Guy) wrote a series on PSReadLine, starting [here](http://blogs.technet.com/b/heyscriptingguy/archive/2014/06/16/the-search-for-a-better-powershell-console-experience.aspx).

 ## Installation